ShukantPal/node-fiddle/README.md

 Make sure path is to the CommonJS bundle (not the project root).
 Support for adding more packages will be added.

+## Template

+If you want to change what code new fiddles have, change the tools/template folder and update `template.registrar.json` with the files you want "processed".

 ### Assets

 All assets are placed in the `src/assets/` directory and will be available to the app at `assets/`.